JAISON14/used-car-project-AWS-CICD/README.md

 #  Predicting Used Car Prices in Canada

+#Deployment: AWS